 This performance goal is to seek superior gains within each asset class (U.S. Equity, Fixed Income, etc.) through the performance of outside investment managers against their respective asset class benchmark.
 Occasionally, investment concentrations to or away from an asset class target, or an investment theme, can also add value against this benchmark.

-The Endowment has outperformed the composite benchmark for the most recent fiscal year and the five-year period.
-Longer term, the portfolio has outperformed the policy benchmark for the 10-, 15-, and 20-year periods.
+The Endowment underperformed the composite benchmark for the most recent fiscal year and the five-year period.
+Longer term, the portfolio outperformed the policy benchmark for the 10-, 15-, and 20-year periods.
 While the Endowment has generally exceeded the 70 percent equity / 30 percent bond portfolio, it underperformed in the most recent year significantly enough to impact several recent periods.